NoshinTahsin/Component-Based-Bookshop-Application/README.md

 The check_inventory() method from the ClassLibraryInventory component, acts as a Requires interface for the ClassLibraryShopManager component.
 Whenever an order needs to be confirmed, this method is required and invoked to check if the ordered item exists in the inventory.

-This is how the solution explorer for the ClassLibraryShopManager component looks like after adding the ClassLibraryInventory.dll files in it.
+This is how the solution explorer for the ClassLibraryShopManager component looks like after adding the ClassLibraryInventory.dll file in it.

 ![image](https://user-images.githubusercontent.com/35559870/151668944-02dbe4b1-5b08-4bcd-bd83-75af9e4fbcb0.png)